-With the increasing use of non-linear loads and complexity of the network, the power system network faces challenges to deliver quality power to the consumers.
+1) With the increasing demand of power we maintain the power and it increase use of non-linear loads and increase the complexity of the network.
+The power system faces challenges to deliver quality power to the consumers at the basis of commercial and industrial level.
 Electric power been delivered is affected by many factors at the distribution network which has to be compensated to improve the quality and quantity of power been delivered.
 This chapter discuss about the power quality, its necessity, power quality issues and consequences.
-Power Quality concerns about the utility ability to provide uninterrupted power supply.
+Power Quality concerns about the utility ability to provide 24hour power supply.
 The quality of electric power is characterized by parameters such as "continuity of supply, voltage magnitude variation, transients and harmonic contents in electrical signals".
 Synchronization of electrical quantities allows electrical systems to function properly and without failure or malfunction of an electric device.